Monday, February 28, 2011

 Plot Summary

-The Rebels have suffered a devastating attack on the frozen planet of Hoth by the Empire, which causes them to retreat.
-Luke Skywalker goes to the swamp world of Dagobah to look for the mysterious Jedi Master Yoda to receive his training.
+The Rebels suffered a devastating attack on the frozen planet of Hoth by the Empire, which caused them to retreat.
+Luke Skywalker goes to the swamp world of Dagobah to look for the mysterious Jedi Master Yoda and receive his training.
 Meanwhile, Han Solo and Princess Leia find themselves in hot pursuit by the Imperial fleet but manage to outrun them and head to the beautiful Cloud City of Bespin.

 Wanting to convert Luke to the dark side, the evil Darth Vader captures his friends and sets a trap for him.
 Amidst a ferocious lightsaber battle with the Sith Lord, Luke faces a terrible family secret.